13 Fixes Finder is slow on Mac Sequoia or Sonoma

 13. Run First Aid From Disk Utility

 Safe Mode doesn’t fix the issue; another possibility for the Finder running slow is due to a corrupted Disk Utility.
-To fix it, you can run the First Aid from Disk Utility by following the below steps.
+To fix it, you can run the First Aid from Disk Utility by following the steps below.

 Note: Perform First Aid on each partition on your Mac.